aleetreny/Development/README.md

 # Interactive GenAI & Physics Experiments

 A collection of high-performance web applications exploring the intersection of Generative AI, Astrophysics, and Interactive UI Design.
-This monorepo contains experiments built primarily with React 19, TypeScript, and the HTML5 Canvas API, powered by Google Gemini 2.5 Flash.
+This monorepo contains experiments built primarily with React 19, TypeScript, and the HTML5 Canvas API.

 ---